Data Breach Compensation Examples – What Could You Claim?

 When Can I Claim A Data Breach Compensation Amount?

-In order to make a personal data breach claim, you must prove the following:
+In order to make a personal data breach claim for compensation, you must prove the following:

 - There were failings on the part of the controller or processor to adhere to the UK GDPR and DPA 2018.

-- This led to your personal data being compromised in a breach.
+- This led to a personal data breach.

 - You experienced financial loss, emotional harm, or both as a result.